- Living room

 - Interest FREE Payment Plans

-Apartment was completely renovated in 2014.
+Apartment was refurbished in 2014.
 The property consists of 2 rooms.
 The property is made up of 2 double rooms.
-This apartment complex offers the convenience of a hotel ...
+This apartment complex offers the convenience of a hotel with room ...
 Continue reading

-Apartment was completely renovated in 2014.
+Apartment was refurbished in 2014.
 The property consists of 2 rooms.
 The property is made up of 2 double rooms.
 This apartment complex offers the convenience of a hotel with room to stretch.
-Guests can take advantage of room service to enjoy breakfast in bed.
+The Apartment provides a key collection service.
+The Apartment offers room service.

 - Air conditioning